 In the current ICRC response, 1,300 tarpaulins, 2,600 mosquito nets, 3,900 blankets, and 1,300 sleeping mats are being distributed as a matter of priority.
 Furthermore, 1,300 buckets are also being provided for displaced persons to enable them to carry out basic household chores.
 “The dressing materials and infusion set provided by the ICRC will ensure the treatment of up to 250 injured persons, while, concurrent with our present intervention, we have deployed a multidisciplinary team which is undertaking more assessment of the situation on the ground to enable us to determine further needs of those affected and respond accordingly,” Cuttat concluded.

 The ICRC is a neutral and independent humanitarian organization and continues to respond to humanitarian needs in Sudan.
-Last year, it delivered safe drinking water to 326,407 persons and vaccinated over 325,810 animals in Darfur, South Kordofan and the Blue Nile; provided seeds and farming tools to 138,000 persons in North and Central Darfur and supported seven health facilities in Khartoum to care for those injured during the Sudanese protests.
+Last year, we delivered safe drinking water to 326,407 persons and vaccinated over 325,810 animals in Darfur, South Kordofan and the Blue Nile; provided seeds and farming tools to 138,000 persons in North and Central Darfur and supported seven health facilities in Khartoum to care for those injured during the Sudanese protests.
 In the past, and based on its role as a neutral intermediary, the ICRC facilitated the return of combatants in the power of parties during the Sudanese conflict back to their respective locations.
 The on-going humanitarian response in West Darfur is consistent with the mandate of the ICRC to alleviate the suffering of those affected by armed conflict and violence and provide them with succor.

 For further information, please contact: